bedrocklinux/bedrocklinux-website/markdown/0.7/commands.md

 	-e, --dont-enable       do not enable newly fetched strata -s, --dont-show         do not show newly fetched strata

+Provided `qemu-user-static` is installed in some stratum, Bedrock supports strata from non-native CPU architectures.  `brl fetch` can fetch such strata with the `-a` and `-A` flags:

+	-A, --archs             list architectures for [distros]
+	-a, --arch [arch]       specify desired CPU architecture

 ### {id="brl-remove"} brl remove

 When a ~{stratum~} is ~{enabled~} (or ~{broken~}), it has various hooks integrating it with the rest of the system.
 When ~{disabled~} the hooks *should* be removed, but if something goes wrong some may still be in place.  **`rm -r` may follow these hooks to other ~{strata~} and should not be used to remove any ~{stratum~}.**  Instead, Bedrock provides `brl remove` which takes care to avoid tripping on any hooks.